-Much different to other countries in the world, street art in Bogota is prohibited but not illegal.
+Much different from other countries in the world, street art in Bogota is prohibited but not illegal.
 It sounds similar to the rules of weed in Amsterdam.
-This means you cannot get a legal record or go to jail for doing graffiti but occasionally you can be subjected to a fine, however it is often paid as a bribe to police.
+This means you cannot get a legal record or go to jail for doing graffiti but occasionally you can be subjected to a fine, however, it is often paid as a bribe to the police.

 Art by Pez

 Business owners in La Candelaria often commission graffiti artists to turn their walls into murals, which tends to protect them from the ugly scribblings (tags) of artists, or the teenage gangs that often roam the streets.
 The designs have become more and more complex via stencils, spray paint, stickers and pasted posters.
 Some graffiti artists focus on Colombia’s social and political struggles.